rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 The first time you run it, you may encounter the following dialog.
 You can click `More Info` followed by `Run Anyway` to launch the program. ![Run Anyway](My%20Project/media/run_anyway.png)

 If you are upgrading from a previous release, you should be able to copy the settings files from the old version to the new.
-The files are stored in the Preferences folder.
-They are `defaults.txt`, `property_filters.txt`, and `filename_charmap.txt`.
-If you haven't used Property Filter, `property_filters.txt` won't be there.
-Versions prior to 0.1.10 won't have `filename_charmap.txt` either.
-Older versions had a file `printer_settings.dat`, which is no longer used.
-You can safely delete it if you want.
+The files are stored in Housekeeper's Preferences folder.
+There is one exception.
+Starting with v2024.2, property filters are stored in a `*.json` format.
+The old `*.txt` format is no longer used.

 ## OPERATION